isaacev/MiniPy/NOTES.md

 ## TODO
 + Improve PRINT to handle more than 1 argument
 + Rework error messages and error reporting (with remedy feature?)
++ Currently, variables whose values change when their references changes won't have their new values reflected in external scope representations
+    + Send JSON `scope` representation on `assign` event?
+    + Include info about which variables reference other variables in the scope object?

 ## IDEAS
++ For certain errors, have a "Fix" button which will make simple changes to fix the error
+    + Unterminated string
+    + Missing end paren
+    + Missing end bracket?
 + Better formatting for printed complex numbers (ex: 3.0414093201713376e+64) given limited space of `.md-scope` and `.md-stdout`
     + Maybe truncate displayed values and let the user see the full value in the element `title` attribute?
     + Strings should be truncated after a certain length too
 + Classify parsing erros into Minor/Major
     + Parser can keep parsing after Minor errors so that multiple errors can be reported on a single validation pass
     + Minor errors:
         + Unknown binary operator
         + Unknown character
     + Major errors:
         + Bad indentation
         + Unexpected Token
         + Unexpected EOF
 + Add error advice features
     + Many errors could come with "advice": more details for the user about how the error could be corrected or where to look in the